Fuzz bass: Overdrive built into amplifiers

 Some bass amplifiers have an "overdrive" or distortion effect built into the unit.
 The Peavey Century 200 has an onboard "distortion" effect on the second channel.
 The Peavey VB-2 also has built-in overdrive.
 Aguilar Amplification's AG 500 bass head is a two-channel amplifier, one of which offers a "saturation" control for overdrive.
 A variety of BOSS combo amplifiers have a built-in "drive" effect.
 Gallien-Krueger's bass amp heads have a "boost" control that provides a simulated tube overdrive effect.
 The Behringer Ultrabass BVT5500H Bass Amplifier Head has a built-in limiter and overdrive.
 The LowDown LD 150 bass amp has a range of overdrive sounds, from a slight hint to heavy distortion.
 The CUBE-20XL BASS amp includes built-in overdrive.

 The 75W Fender Rumble 75 Bass Combo Amp can produce an overdrive effect by using the gain and blend controls, giving overdrive sounds ranging from "mellow warmth [to] heavy distorted tones".
 The Fender SuperBassman is a 300-watt tube head that has a built-in overdrive channel.
 The Fender Bronco 40 includes a range of effects including modern bass overdrive, vintage overdrive and fuzz.

 The MESA Bigblock 750 has a built-in overdrive channel.
 The Mesa M2000 has a high gain switch that can be engaged with a footswitch.
 The Marshall MB450 head and combo bass amplifiers have a tube pre-amp on the "Classic" channel that can be overdriven.
 The Ashdown ABM 500 EVO III 575W Bass amp head has a built-in overdrive effect.
 Overdrive is also available on many Crate bass amplifiers.
 The Yamaha BBT500H has three types of built-in drive effects: overdrive, distortion and fuzz.
 The Ampeg B5R Bass Amplifier has two channels: clean and overdrive, with the ability to combine the two.

 The Orange has introduced a new line of bass amplifiers(OB 1 series) with a built in fuzz.

-Verellen, a boutique amp company, produces a bass amplifier with a built in overdrive channel.

-Selected songs

-The following section gives examples of songs that feature fuzz bass.